memflow/memflow/README.md

 Some connectors also require different permissions.
 Please refer to the individual connector repositories for more information.

-These are the currently officially existing connetors:
+These are the currently officially existing connectors:
 - [qemu_procfs](https://github.com/memflow/memflow-qemu-procfs)
 - [kvm](https://github.com/memflow/memflow-kvm)
 - [coredump](https://github.com/memflow/memflow-coredump)